Growing Under the Redwoods: Gardening in Shade and Acidic Soil

 Embrace Your Advantages

 Summer lettuce: You can grow lettuce in July and August when nobody else can.
-This is a SUPERPOWER.
+This is a superpower.
+Lettuce bolts when temperatures exceed about 80°F, but your shade keeps temps in the 70s.
 Succession plant lettuce every 2-3 weeks from April through September.

 Extended cool-season harvest: Your cool temps mean cool-season crops produce longer.
 Spring greens last 4-6 weeks longer than sunny areas.
 Fall greens start producing earlier.